-During 2019, there has not been changes that affects the actuarial function in a significant way.
+During 2020, there has not been changes that affects the actuarial function in a significant way.

-In order to have an efficient and consistent actuarial function for the Storebrand Group, a Group actuary is responsible for the overall performance of the function.
-Those responsible for the actuarial function for the insurance subsidiaries are part of the Group's actuarial function and report to the Group actuary.
+To have an efficient and consistent actuarial function for the Storebrand Group, a Group actuary is responsible for reporting to the CEO and the board.
+Those responsible for the actuarial function for the insurance subsidiaries report to the CEO and the Board of the relevant company.